Insider Selling: salesforce.com, inc. (NYSE:CRM) CEO Sells 20,000 Shares of Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of salesforce.com stock in a transaction on Friday, September 3rd.
-The shares were sold at an average price of $265.34, for a total transaction of $5,306,800.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction on Wednesday, September 15th.
+The shares were sold at an average price of $254.95, for a total value of $5,099,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.

 Marc Benioff also recently made the following trade(s):